atsmacode/aye-poker/README.md

     * Test Mode: control all players and see all whole cards.
     * Real Mode: select registered users.
 Log in to play.
 Password = `password` for Player 1, 2 etc.

+> The DB migration step may show an initial failure but will auto-retry and should succeed.

 # Quick Start (Linux / Mac)

 The key steps to get the app started on a local dev environment are: